 Source: Bloomberg (4/19/22)

 Each line represents a different sector, and each of the 12 points on those lines represents one month.
 As you can see, the sectors that are typically viewed as being more defensive—utilities (S5UTIL, purple), consumer staples (S5CONS, purple), health care (S5HLTH, purple), and real estate (S5RLST, light blue)—are all moving into the “improving” quadrant.
 Meanwhile, industrials (S5INDU, red), materials (S5MATR, light orange), information technology (S5INFT, yellow), communication services (S5TELS, dark orange), and consumer discretionary (S5COND, dark orange) are all considered to be weakening or lagging right now.
-Volatility in a mid-cycle recovery may cause some people to want to get out of the market entirely, but often the key to long-term success is rotation with the market rather than cashing out.
+Volatility in a mid-cycle recovery may cause some people to want to get out of the market entirely, but often the key to long-term success is rotation within the market rather than cashing out.